Edit

 Service admins who are members of any of the following Microsoft Entra roles can change the site visibility:

-When the tenant-level setting enableSystemAdminsToChangeSiteVisibility is set to true, members of the System administrator security role can also change the site visibility.
+When the tenant-level setting enableSystemAdminsToChangeSiteVisibility is set to true, members of the System administrator security role can change the site visibility.

 If the tenant-level setting enableSystemAdminsToChangeSiteVisibility is set to false, members of the System administrator security role must be a member of an exclusive security group in Microsoft Entra that has the permissions to manage site visibility.